junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Nick comes out, seeking revenge on Cas, follows him around, murders him, accidentally wakes Jimmy and finds out all Novaks are here, so goes ahead murder the whole family, then escape

-Dean finds out about Nick (by interviewing his coworkers, hacking into police records, helping Cas to remember to pinpoint him), wants to kill him for Cas.
+Dean finds out about Nick, wants to kill him for Cas.
 Cas stops him, wants to solve it legally, because if he solves the revenge by violence, he'd be no different from Nick.
-But they don't have enough evidence to sue Nick or tip him off to the police, all their evidence is supernatural, so they use mental breakdown.
+But they don't have enough evidence to sue Nick or tip him off to the police, all their evidence is supernatural, so they use mental breakdown. (can change to Cas wants to kill Nick but Dean stops him, showing vengeful spirit Cas)

-Cas can't move out of the apartment on his own but he can if he possesses Dean (find this out by accident), so Dean lets him possess him to get out of house and follow Nick to his hideout (some dark basement place), haunts him, scares him, let him see the way Cas looked like with all the blood.
+Cas can't move out of the apartment on his own but he can if he possesses Dean, so Dean lets him possess him to get out of house and follow Nick to his hideout (some dark basement place), haunts him, scares him, let him see the way Cas looked like with all the blood.
 Nick freaks out, believing it's ghost revenge, start some random exorcise rituals that don't have real impact, drugging himself more.

 Dean and Cas want to continue but Dean notices first that the more he lets Cas possesses him and revenges on Nick, the more vengeful and violent Cas becomes, he researches and realizes revenge can turn ghost into vengeful spirit, so Dean stops Cas to continue, Cas almost wants to force possess Dean, might hurt Dean in the process, and realizes he's really turning vengeful, Cas gets scared of himself and sees Dean's point, but don't want to stop, he's not avenging himself, he's mostly avenging for his whole family.
 Dean promises to avenge for him.